 All students holding an offer to study for an undergraduate course at Oxford will be asked to submit a financial declaration to demonstrate how they plan to meet the expected fees and living costs associated with their chosen course at Oxford.
 This is an opportunity to plan your finances before commencing your studies.

 Oxford Bursaries: provided by the University of Oxford and the colleges.
-Up to £5,000 per year for those starting in 2020 that you remain eligible.
-These are available on a sliding scale to students who have a residual household income below £42,875.
-Available to all UK/EU students.
+These are available on a sliding scale to students who have a residual household income below £50,000.
+Available to all UK/ROI students.
 Full details are available on the University’s Funding website.

-If you are a Care Leaver (have been in care for more than 3 months) or an Estranged Student, you will be provided with an additional non-repayable bursary of £3,000 for those starting in 2020.
+If you are a Care Leaver (have been in care for more than 3 months) or an Estranged Student, you will be provided with an additional non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.

 Jesus College Access Bursaries